 Parents are advised to check the school website for term dates before booking holidays as these differ from Nottinghamshire County Council’s dates.

 Working in partnership with parents and students is at the heart of the way in which the academy operates.
 At Tuxford, we do our best to ensure that all students enjoy their time with us and learn well.
 We put a lot of effort into establishing the needs of students and supporting them on an individual basis.

 Relationships between the academy and home can sometimes be tested when a student does not behave considerately or appropriately.
 If a student’s behaviour falls short of our expectations, we need their parents’ trust and support, to ensure that we act together to show them how they are expected to behave.

-By implementing a vertical tutoring system, providing support structures, identifying unacceptable behaviours, and by operating clear, appropriate and fair sanctions, Tuxford Academy encourages positive behaviour.
-All Tuxford Academy parents are given access to PARS Insight, which enables them to access attendance, behaviour and progress data for their children.
+By providing support structures, identifying unacceptable behaviours and by operating clear, appropriate and fair sanctions, we encourage positive behaviour.
+All Tuxford Academy parents are given access to information about their student, which enables them to access attendance, behaviour and progress data for their children.